 The Dante Musica Viva was formed under the direction of Francesco Sofo and Corinne Tarnawski in early 2005.
 It has grown tremendously since then.
 The DMV is made up of members of the Dante Alighieri Society of Canberra, whose love of Italian language and music has led them to share this passion with others through song.
 The DMV is supported by members of Canberra’s Mandolin Orchestra and other local musicians.
-For many years it was very ably led by its musical director, Francesco Sofo, who has now decided to step back from this position for the time being.
-His extraordinary musical talents will be sorely missed.
-Fortunately for the choir, its very capable former backup conductor, Saverio Palma, was available to pick up the chief conductor’s baton.
+For many years it was very ably led by its musical director, Francesco Sofo, who has now stepped back from this position.
+His extraordinary musical talents are sorely missed.
+Fortunately for the choir, its very capable former backup conductor, Saverio Palma, was able to pick up the chief conductor’s baton and is now officially the choir’s musical director.

 The choir sings all types of Italian music, ranging from traditional folk pieces to opera arias.
 We have discovered that the demand for Italian music in Canberra is high and have performed at diverse events including the National Folk Festival, the National Multicultural Festival, the opening of the Italian Cultural Centre in Forrest and Italian community events, including Christmas carols.